 Difference between tax evasion and tax avoidance

-To explore in more depth the differences between tax evasion and tax avoidance, Delvalle & Delvalle legal services suggests making an appointment with your lawyer and accountant so they can advise you on the tax laws in force in the country where your company conducts its business in order to function in the context of law.
+To explore in more depth the differences between tax evasion and tax avoidance, Delvalle & Delvalle legal services suggests making an appointment with your lawyer and accountant so they can advise you on the tax laws in force in the country where your company conducts its business to function in the context of the law.

 To discuss your case in detail, make an appointment with our lawyers.